sroussey/ellmers/docs/developers/02_architecture.md

 # Architecture Documentation

 This document covers the architecture and the reasoning behind the design decisions.
 For a more practical guide to getting started, see the [Developer Getting Started](./01_getting_started.md) guide.
+After reading this document, read [extending the system](03_extending.md) to see how to create your own Tasks.
 And if you want a rambling background on the motivations behind this project, see the [Motivations](../background/01_motivations.md) guide.

 ## Design Principles